andrew/ultimate-awesome/README.md

 - [Awesome-SpeechLM-Survey](https://github.com/dreamtheater123/Awesome-SpeechLM-Survey) - GitHub repository for ACL 2025 paper: Recent Advances in Speech Language Models: A Survey.
 - [awesome-policy-as-code](https://github.com/hysnsec/awesome-policy-as-code) - A curated list of policy-as-code resources like blogs, videos, and tools to practice on for learning Policy-as-Code.
 - [awesome-copilots](https://github.com/ifokeev/awesome-copilots) - A curated list of AI copilots and assistants that enhance productivity across various domains, with a focus on coding and software development tools.
+- [awesome-deep-time-series-representations](https://github.com/itouchz/awesome-deep-time-series-representations) - [ACM CSUR] A curated list of papers on universal representation learning for time series.
 - [awesome-telegram](https://github.com/kalanakt/awesome-telegram) - A curated list of awesome telegram groups, channels, bots, open source projects And Libraries.
 - [awesome-local-ai](https://github.com/msb-msb/awesome-local-ai) - A curated list of resources for running AI locally on consumer hardware.
 - [awesome-ai-agent](https://github.com/skyming/awesome-ai-agent) - AI Agent 资源汇总，不限于基础概念、Harness 实践、RAG、测评基准、感知记忆、开源项目推荐、核心论文、开源项目等.